Probesys/agentj/docs/readme.md

 > It is not recommended to launch the stack as *root*.
 We recommend you to create a dedicated *docker* user (make sure it belongs to the *docker* group).

-Except all external configuration which is be covered, all you have to do is to configure `.env` using the documented `.env.example` and start the containers.
+Except all external mail configuration which is not covered here, all you have to do is to configure `.env` using the documented `.env.example` and start the containers.
+You can then access the web interface to configure your mail domain.

 ### upgrade

-***If you upgrade from an old (pre version 2) version*** be sure to
+> Always check the [changelog](../CHANGELOG.md) / [releases notes]() ***before*** begining the upgrade process, as well a backup your installation (database, volumes).

 1. ensure you're using the lastest `docker-compose.yml` version
 2. upgrade your `.env`: set `VERSION` and check changes from `.env.example`